cogmaster-stats/r-cogstats/01-intro-lab.md

 ##  [1] 6.163 6.227 6.262 6.274 6.275 6.340 6.367 6.368 6.403 6.675
 ```

+The base for the logarithm can be changed by using the named parameter `base=` when calling the function, e.g. `log(100, base=10)`.

-In most case, it is useless to write explicit loop when we can benefit from R vectorized operations.
-(Note that in the following example the `print()` statement is mandatory.)
+In most cases, it is useless to write an explicit loop when we can benefit from R vectorized operations.
+(In the following example the `print()` statement is mandatory.)

 ```r
 for (i in 1:10) print(log(x[i]))